SFDM: Robust Decomposition of Geometry and Reflectance for Realistic Face Rendering from Sparse-view Images: Method

-After obtaining the geometry, reflectance, and ambient light information, we calculate the final color as Eq.~(\ref{eq:int_L_o}-\ref{eq:volume-rendering}).
+After obtaining the geometry, reflectance, and environment light information, we calculate the final color (output radiance) as Eq.~(\ref{eq:int_L_o}-\ref{eq:sh}) and integrate it by volume rendering.
 As shown in Fig.~\ref{fig:template}, a general facial template can be obtained and robustly decomposed into geometry, diffuse, and specular attributes.